marionebl/svg-term-cli/README.md

     --profile       terminal profile file to use [file], requires --term --term          terminal profile format, requires [iterm2, xrdb, xresources, terminator, konsole, terminal, remmina, termite, tilda, xcfe] --profile
-    --frame         wether to frame the result with an application window [boolean] --width         width in columns [number]
+    --frame         wether to frame the result with an application window [boolean] --from          lower range of timeline to render in ms [number] --to            upper range of timeline to render in ms [number] --at            timestamp of frame to render in ms [number] --width         width in columns [number]
     --height        height in lines [number]
     --help          print this help [boolean]